nax3t/rust-blog/docs/api/database.md

 | title     | TEXT    | NOT NULL        | The title of the blog post     |
 | body      | TEXT    | NOT NULL        | The content of the blog post   |
 | image_url | TEXT    | NOT NULL        | URL to the post's image        |

+## ID Management

+The `AUTOINCREMENT` keyword in SQLite has special behavior:
+- IDs are assigned sequentially
+- Deleted IDs are never reused
+- Each post gets a unique, permanent identifier
+- Similar to Rails' behavior with primary keys

+This is different from regular `INTEGER PRIMARY KEY` which may reuse deleted IDs.

 ## Operations